St.Kitts-Nevis Hard Hit by UK Pension Freeze

 November 9, 2017

 An international group from around the world including John Duffy representing the Caribbean, met with Baroness Benjamin (originally from Trinidad) at the U.K. Houses of Parliament on 2nd November to discuss bringing pressure to bear on the U.K. Government to stop freezing pensions dependent upon in which part of the world the pensioner lives.
+This means saving for a pension can be risky, if it is just going to get frozen if you move overseas.

 What this has meant to the unlucky pensioners is that someone who retired when the basic rate was £67.50 a week in 2000 would still get that, rather than the £115.95 received by everyone else now.